-The reason people can be wary of this method is because if you touch the iron to your project, you can actually melt the yarn.
+Back to the topic at hand – the reason people can be wary of this method is because if you touch the iron to your project, you can actually melt the yarn.
 This is often called “killing” your project, and it is essentially because acrylic yarn is made out of plastic.
 I know it sounds scary—but trust me, it is very easily avoidable.
 I have done this many times with regular household supplies, and I’ve never had any problem.

 Steam Blocking Acrylic Projects